Arin004joshi/dsa-prep/LeetCode/Easy/Two Sum/NOTES.md

           Two Sum

-          - Summary: This Java code uses a HashMap to efficiently solve the Two Sum problem.
-It first populates the HashMap with each number from the input array as the key and its index as the value.
-Then, it iterates through the array again; for each number, it checks if the complement (target - number) exists in the HashMap.
-If the complement exists and its index is different from the current number's index, it means a pair adding up to the target is found, and their indices are returned.
+          - Summary: This Java code utilizes a HashMap to efficiently find two numbers within an array that add up to a specified target.
+The algorithm first populates the HashMap with array elements as keys and their indices as values.
+Then, it iterates through the array; for each number, it checks if the complement (target - number) exists in the HashMap.
+If the complement is found and its index differs from the current number's index, it signifies a pair, and their indices are returned.
 Otherwise, the loop continues until a pair is found or the array is exhausted.

-          - Time Complexity: O(n) because the code iterates through the input array of size 'n' twice, once to populate the HashMap and once to search for the complement.
-Hashmap operations (put and containsKey) take O(1) on average.
+          - Time Complexity: O(n) because the code iterates through the input array 'nums' once to populate the HashMap and then iterates through it again at most once to find the pair.
+HashMap operations (containsKey, get, put) have an average time complexity of O(1).
-          - Space Complexity: O(n) because the HashMap stores up to 'n' key-value pairs in the worst case, where each number in the input array is unique.
+          - Space Complexity: O(n) because in the worst-case scenario, the HashMap 'mp' will store all 'n' elements from the input array 'nums'.